mohmehdi/mohmehdi.github.io/_projects/QM.md

     title: "QM"
 ---
 ***Designing and implementation of:***
-Quine McCluskey algorithem minimization method for minimizing boolean functions
+Quine McCluskey algorithem minimization method for minimizing boolean functions supporting up to 32 bits
 {% include gallery caption="QM" %}

 I used WPF for the UI